Ajnad al-Kavkaz

-Ajnad al-Kavkaz (AK or AAK; أجناد القوقاز) is a Chechen-led militant group in northwestern Syria, operating primarily in the mountainous and forested areas of Latakia Governorate.
+Ajnad al-Kavkaz (AK or AAK; أجناد القوقاز) is a Chechen-led militant group which emerged in northwestern Syria, operating primarily in the mountainous and forested areas of Latakia Governorate.
 Although it was formed by former fighters of the Caucasus Emirate and was tentatively linked to the organization, AK operated autonomously from the beginning and later cut ties with the Caucasus Emirate.
 Though it had become "the largest of the Muslim factions from the former Soviet Union fighting in Syria" by September 2016, AK's activity dwindled in the following years.

 In 2022, the group's centre of operations shifted from Syria to Ukraine, as most AK militants had begun mobilizing to fight against the Russian invasion of Ukraine.
-AK had primarily been engaged in the battle of Bakhmut in Ukraine, though by 2024, members of the group were active in the November Battle of Aleppo, which precipitated the fall of the Assad regime the next month.
+Ukraine-based AK forces were primarily engaged in the battle of Bakhmut in 2023.
+The Syrian branch of the group took part in the 2024 Syrian opposition offensives which led to the fall of the Assad regime, but was subsequently pressured by the new Syrian transitional government to integrate into the Syrian Army's 84th Division.